Nebula (Marvel Cinematic Universe): 2014 variant

 An alternate variant of Nebula from before the events of Guardians of the Galaxy appears in Avengers: Endgame.
-In an alternate 2014, following a training session with Gamora, she and Nebula are summoned by Thanos, who orders them to assist Ronan in obtaining the Power Stone.
-Before they can leave, however, Nebula begins to malfunction due to the presence of Nebula from the main timeline.
-After capturing the "prime" Nebula, Thanos analyzes her memories and learns about his prime self's victory, and the Avengers' efforts to undo it.
-He then has the prime Nebula replaced with her alternate self, who is sent back to the present in the main timeline to prepare for his arrival.
-Alternate Nebula brings alternate Thanos and his army to 2023, whereupon he destroys the Avengers Compound and orders Nebula to bring him the Infinity Stones.
-While attempting to do so, Nebula is confronted by her prime self and Gamora, who try to convince her to abandon Thanos.
-However, she refuses, and is killed by the prime Nebula.
+In an alternate 2014, Nebula fights Korbinites on Korbin and is joined by Gamora, who tells her that they are wanted by Thanos, who orders them to assist Ronan in obtaining the Power Stone.
+Before they can leave, however, Nebula begins to malfunction due to the presence of her prime self from the main 616 timeline.
+After her prime self is captured, Nebula taunts her for having betrayed her Thanos.
+She is then ordered to replace her prime self and is sent back to the main timeline to prepare for his arrival.
+Nebula hacks the Quantum Tunnel and brings Thanos and his army to the main timeline, whereupon he destroys the Avengers Compound and orders Nebula to bring him the Infinity Stones.
+She finds Clint Barton in the Compound's tunnels and tricks him, taking the Nano-Gauntlet from him.
+She is then confronted by her prime self and Gamora, who try to convince her to abandon Thanos.
+However, she refuses and aims her gun at Gamora, and is killed by the prime Nebula.

 What If...?
+(2021-2024)

 Several alternate versions of Nebula appear in the animated series What If...?, with Gillan reprising her role.